 This course is designed to deliver the beginning, intermediate, and advanced capabilities of Microsoft Excel in a "hands-on" teaching environment.
-Topics covered include basic spreadsheet concepts; workbook design and organization; formatting data on the spreadsheet; using formulas and functions; using charts; using the database feature; and creating macros.
+Topics covered include basic spreadsheet concepts; workbook design and organization; formatting data on the spreadsheet; using formulas and functions; using charts; using database features; recording macros and creating templates.
 Prerequisite: CIS 106.
 (Fa,Sp) 3 credits